 Mediation as an Alternative - Negotiating Your Parenting Plan

 Mediation is often an effective way to negotiate a parenting plan.
-Mediation involves the use of a neutral third party who comes in and sits with each of the parties both separate and together in an effort to achieve a mutually agreed upon agreement.
-The mediator will speak with both parties in an effort to figure out where common ground exists, and foster agreement based upon that common ground.
+Mediation involves the use of a neutral third party who comes in and sits with each of the parties both separately and together in an effort to achieve a mutually agreed upon agreement.
+The mediator will speak with both parties in an effort to figure out where common ground exists and foster agreement based upon that common ground.

 Consult a Pennsylvania Divorce Lawyer